ryantd42/NY-Legislative-Git/2023/S2980C-2023/bill.md

  IMPROVEMENT  INCREASES APPLICABLE FOR BOTH HOUSING ACCOMMODATIONS.
+IF AN OWNER COMBINES A RENT REGULATED  ACCOMMODATION  WITH  AN  APARTMENT  NOT SUBJECT  TO RENT REGULATION, THE RESULTING APARTMENT SHALL BE SUBJECT TO THE EMERGENCY TENANT PROTECTION ACT  OF  NINETEEN  SEVENTY-FOUR.
+IF  AN OWNER  INCREASES THE AREA OF AN APARTMENT NOT SUBJECT TO RENT REGULATION BY ADDING SPACE THAT WAS PREVIOUSLY PART OF A RENT REGULATED  APARTMENT, EACH  APARTMENT  SHALL BE SUBJECT TO THE EMERGENCY TENANT PROTECTION ACT OF NINETEEN SEVENTY-FOUR.
+  (B) WHERE AN OWNER SUBSTANTIALLY INCREASES THE OUTER  DIMENSION  OF  A VACANT  HOUSING ACCOMMODATION, SUCH INITIAL RENT SHALL BE THE PRIOR RENT OF SUCH HOUSING ACCOMMODATION, INCREASED BY A PERCENTAGE THAT  IS  EQUAL TO  THE  PERCENTAGE  INCREASE  IN  THE  DWELLING  SPACE  AND  SUCH OTHER INCREASES AUTHORIZED BY THIS CHAPTER INCLUDING ANY APPLICABLE  GUIDELINE INCREASE  AND  INDIVIDUAL  APARTMENT  IMPROVEMENT INCREASE THAT COULD BE AUTHORIZED FOR THE UNIT PRIOR TO THE ALTERATION OF THE OUTER DIMENSIONS.
+  (C) NOTWITHSTANDING SUBPARAGRAPHS (A) AND (B) OF THIS PARAGRAPH,  SUCH INCREASES  MAY  BE DENIED BASED ON THE OCCURRENCE OF SUCH VACANCY DUE TO HARASSMENT, FRAUD, OR OTHER ACTS OF EVASION WHICH MAY REQUIRE THAT  SUCH RENT BE SET IN ACCORDANCE WITH THIS SUBDIVISION.
+  (D)  WHERE  THE  VACANT HOUSING ACCOMMODATIONS ARE COMBINED, MODIFIED, DIVIDED OR THE DIMENSION OF SUCH HOUSING ACCOMMODATION OTHERWISE ALTERED AND THESE CHANGES ARE BEING MADE PURSUANT TO A  PRESERVATION  REGULATORY AGREEMENT  WITH A FEDERAL, STATE OR LOCAL GOVERNMENTAL AGENCY OR INSTRU- MENTALITY, THE RENT STABILIZED RENTS CHARGED THEREAFTER SHALL  BE  BASED ON AN INITIAL RENT SET BY SUCH AGENCY OR INSTRUMENTALITY.
+  (E)  WHERE  AN OWNER SUBSTANTIALLY DECREASES THE OUTER DIMENSIONS OF A VACANT HOUSING ACCOMMODATION, SUCH INITIAL RENT SHALL BE THE PRIOR  RENT OF  SUCH  HOUSING  ACCOMMODATION,  DECREASED  BY THE SAME PERCENTAGE THE SQUARE FOOTAGE OF THE ORIGINAL APARTMENT WAS DECREASED BY AND SUCH OTHER INCREASES AUTHORIZED BY THIS CHAPTER INCLUDING ANY APPLICABLE  GUIDELINE INCREASE  AND  INDIVIDUAL  APARTMENT  IMPROVEMENT INCREASE THAT COULD BE
+ S. 2980--B  3

+ AUTHORIZED FOR THE APARTMENT PRIOR TO THE ALTERATION OF THE OUTER DIMEN- SIONS.
+  (F)(I)  WHEN  AN OWNER COMBINES TWO OR MORE RENT REGULATED APARTMENTS, THE OWNER MAY USE EACH OF THE PREVIOUS APARTMENTS' REMAINING  INDIVIDUAL APARTMENT  IMPROVEMENT  ALLOWANCES FOR THE PURPOSES OF A TEMPORARY INDI- VIDUAL APARTMENT IMPROVEMENT RENT INCREASE.
+THE OWNER SHALL SUBSEQUENTLY DESIGNATE A SURVIVING APARTMENT FOR THE PURPOSES  OF  REGISTRATION  THAT HAS  THE  SAME  APARTMENT NUMBER AS ONE OF THE PRIOR APARTMENTS.
+IF THAT PRIOR APARTMENT HAS ANY REIMBURSABLE  INDIVIDUAL  APARTMENT  IMPROVEMENT MONEY  REMAINING AFTER THE COMBINATION, THAT MONEY MAY BE REIMBURSED FOR FUTURE INDIVIDUAL APARTMENT IMPROVEMENTS UNDERTAKEN  WITHIN  THE  SUBSE- QUENT FIFTEEN YEARS FOLLOWING THE COMBINATION.
+  (II)  IN  ORDER  FOR  AN  OWNER  TO QUALIFY FOR A TEMPORARY INDIVIDUAL APARTMENT IMPROVEMENT RENT INCREASE WHEN APARTMENTS  ARE  COMBINED,  THE REQUIREMENTS  FOR  AN  INDIVIDUAL  APARTMENT  IMPROVEMENT, INCLUDING ALL NOTIFICATION REQUIREMENTS UNDER THIS CHAPTER SHALL BE MET.
+  (G) OWNERS SHALL MAINTAIN  THE  RECORDS  AND  RENT  HISTORIES  OF  ALL COMBINED  APARTMENTS,  BOTH  PRIOR  TO  AND  POST  COMBINATION,  FOR THE PURPOSES OF RENT SETTING, OVERCHARGE AND ALL OTHER PROCEEDINGS TO  WHICH THE RECORDS ARE APPLICABLE.
+  §  2-a.
+Subdivision (a) of section 10-b of section 4 of chapter 576 of
+ the laws of 1974, constituting the emergency tenant  protection  act  of nineteen  seventy-four,  is amended by adding a new paragraph 13 to read as follows:
+  13. (I) WHERE AN OWNER COMBINES TWO OR MORE  VACANT  HOUSING  ACCOMMO- DATIONS  OR  COMBINES  A  VACANT  HOUSING ACCOMMODATION WITH AN OCCUPIED ACCOMMODATION, SUCH INITIAL RENT  FOR  SUCH  NEW  HOUSING  ACCOMMODATION SHALL  BE  THE  COMBINED  LEGAL  RENT FOR BOTH PREVIOUS HOUSING ACCOMMO- DATIONS, SUBJECT TO ANY APPLICABLE GUIDELINE  INCREASES  AND  ANY  OTHER INCREASES  AUTHORIZED BY THIS CHAPTER INCLUDING ANY INDIVIDUAL APARTMENT IMPROVEMENT INCREASES APPLICABLE FOR BOTH HOUSING ACCOMMODATIONS.
 IF  AN OWNER  COMBINES  A  RENT  REGULATED  ACCOMMODATION WITH AN APARTMENT NOT SUBJECT TO RENT REGULATION, THE RESULTING APARTMENT SHALL BE SUBJECT  TO THIS ACT.
 IF AN OWNER INCREASES THE AREA OF AN APARTMENT NOT SUBJECT TO RENT REGULATION BY ADDING SPACE THAT WAS PREVIOUSLY PART OF A RENT REGU- LATED APARTMENT, EACH APARTMENT SHALL BE SUBJECT TO THIS ACT.
   (II)  WHERE  AN OWNER SUBSTANTIALLY INCREASES THE OUTER DIMENSION OF A VACANT HOUSING ACCOMMODATION, SUCH INITIAL RENT SHALL BE THE PRIOR  RENT OF  SUCH  HOUSING ACCOMMODATION, INCREASED BY A PERCENTAGE THAT IS EQUAL TO THE  PERCENTAGE  INCREASE  IN  THE  DWELLING  SPACE  AND  SUCH  OTHER INCREASES  AUTHORIZED  BY  THIS  ACT  INCLUDING ANY APPLICABLE GUIDELINE INCREASE AND INDIVIDUAL APARTMENT IMPROVEMENT  INCREASE  THAT  COULD  BE AUTHORIZED FOR THE UNIT PRIOR TO THE ALTERATION OF THE OUTER DIMENSIONS.
   (III)  NOTWITHSTANDING  SUBPARAGRAPHS  (I) AND (II) OF THIS PARAGRAPH, SUCH INCREASES MAY BE DENIED BASED ON THE OCCURRENCE OF SUCH VACANCY DUE TO HARASSMENT, FRAUD, OR OTHER ACTS OF EVASION WHICH  MAY  REQUIRE  THAT SUCH RENT BE SET IN ACCORDANCE WITH SECTION TWELVE OF THIS ACT.
   (IV)  WHERE  THE VACANT HOUSING ACCOMMODATIONS ARE COMBINED, MODIFIED, DIVIDED OR THE DIMENSION OF SUCH HOUSING ACCOMMODATION OTHERWISE ALTERED AND THESE CHANGES ARE BEING MADE PURSUANT TO A  PRESERVATION  REGULATORY AGREEMENT  WITH A FEDERAL, STATE OR LOCAL GOVERNMENTAL AGENCY OR INSTRU- MENTALITY, THE RENT STABILIZED RENTS CHARGED THEREAFTER SHALL  BE  BASED ON AN INITIAL RENT SET BY SUCH AGENCY OR INSTRUMENTALITY.
+  (V)  WHERE  AN OWNER SUBSTANTIALLY DECREASES THE OUTER DIMENSIONS OF A VACANT HOUSING ACCOMMODATION, SUCH INITIAL RENT SHALL BE THE PRIOR  RENT OF  SUCH  HOUSING  ACCOMMODATION,  DECREASED  BY THE SAME PERCENTAGE THE
+ S. 2980--B  4

-  (V) WHERE AN OWNER SUBSTANTIALLY DECREASES THE OUTER DIMENSIONS  OF  A VACANT  HOUSING ACCOMMODATION, SUCH INITIAL RENT SHALL BE THE PRIOR RENT OF SUCH HOUSING ACCOMMODATION, DECREASED  BY  THE  SAME  PERCENTAGE  THE SQUARE FOOTAGE OF THE ORIGINAL APARTMENT WAS DECREASED BY AND SUCH OTHER INCREASES  AUTHORIZED  BY  THIS  ACT  INCLUDING ANY APPLICABLE GUIDELINE INCREASE AND INDIVIDUAL APARTMENT IMPROVEMENT  INCREASE  THAT  COULD  BE AUTHORIZED FOR THE APARTMENT PRIOR TO THE ALTERATION OF THE OUTER DIMEN- SIONS.
+ SQUARE FOOTAGE OF THE ORIGINAL APARTMENT WAS DECREASED BY AND SUCH OTHER INCREASES AUTHORIZED BY THIS  ACT  INCLUDING  ANY  APPLICABLE  GUIDELINE INCREASE  AND  INDIVIDUAL  APARTMENT  IMPROVEMENT INCREASE THAT COULD BE AUTHORIZED FOR THE APARTMENT PRIOR TO THE ALTERATION OF THE OUTER DIMEN- SIONS.
- S. 2980--A  4

   (VI)(1)  WHEN AN OWNER COMBINES TWO OR MORE RENT REGULATED APARTMENTS, THE OWNER MAY USE EACH OF THE PREVIOUS APARTMENTS' REMAINING  INDIVIDUAL APARTMENT  IMPROVEMENT  ALLOWANCES FOR THE PURPOSES OF A TEMPORARY INDI- VIDUAL APARTMENT IMPROVEMENT RENT INCREASE.
 THE OWNER SHALL SUBSEQUENTLY DESIGNATE A SURVIVING APARTMENT FOR THE PURPOSES  OF  REGISTRATION  THAT HAS  THE  SAME  APARTMENT NUMBER AS ONE OF THE PRIOR APARTMENTS.
 IF THAT PRIOR APARTMENT HAS ANY REIMBURSABLE  INDIVIDUAL  APARTMENT  IMPROVEMENT MONEY  REMAINING AFTER THE COMBINATION, THAT MONEY MAY BE REIMBURSED FOR FUTURE INDIVIDUAL APARTMENT IMPROVEMENTS UNDERTAKEN  WITHIN  THE  SUBSE- QUENT FIFTEEN YEARS FOLLOWING THE COMBINATION.
   (2) IN ORDER FOR AN OWNER TO QUALIFY FOR A TEMPORARY INDIVIDUAL APART- MENT  IMPROVEMENT  RENT  INCREASE  WHEN  APARTMENTS  ARE  COMBINED,  THE REQUIREMENTS FOR AN  INDIVIDUAL  APARTMENT  IMPROVEMENT,  INCLUDING  ALL NOTIFICATION REQUIREMENTS UNDER THIS ACT SHALL BE MET.
   (VII)  OWNERS  SHALL  MAINTAIN  THE  RECORDS AND RENT HISTORIES OF ALL COMBINED APARTMENTS,  BOTH  PRIOR  TO  AND  POST  COMBINATION,  FOR  THE PURPOSES  OF RENT SETTING, OVERCHARGE AND ALL OTHER PROCEEDINGS TO WHICH THE RECORDS ARE APPLICABLE.
   § 3.
 The opening paragraph  of  paragraph  (a)  of  subdivision  4  of section  14  of  the  public housing law, as added by chapter 116 of the laws of 1997, is amended to read as follows: that unless otherwise prohibited by occupancy restrictions based  upon income  limitations pursuant to federal, state or local law, regulations or other requirements  of  governmental  agencies,  any  member  of  the tenant's  family, as defined in paragraph (c) of this subdivision, shall succeed to the rights of a tenant under such acts  and  laws  where  the tenant has permanently vacated the housing accommodation and such family member  has  resided  with  the tenant in the housing accommodation as a primary residence for a period of no less than two years, or where  such person is a "senior citizen" or a "disabled person," as defined in para- graph  (c)  of  this subdivision, for a period of no less than one year, immediately prior to the permanent vacating of the housing accommodation by the tenant, or from the inception of the tenancy or  commencement  of the  relationship,  if  for less than such periods.
 FOR THE PURPOSES OF THIS PARAGRAPH, "PERMANENTLY VACATED"  SHALL  MEAN  THE  DATE  WHEN  THE TENANT  OF  RECORD PHYSICALLY MOVES OUT OF THE HOUSING ACCOMMODATION AND PERMANENTLY CEASES TO USE IT AS THEIR PRIMARY RESIDENCE,  REGARDLESS  OF SUBSEQUENT  CONTACTS  WITH  THE UNIT OR THE SIGNING OF LEASE RENEWALS OR CONTINUATION OF RENT PAYMENTS.
 The minimum periods of required residency set forth in this subdivision shall not be deemed to be  interrupted  by any  period  during  which  the  "family  member"  temporarily relocates because he or she:
   § 4.
 Paragraph 5 of subdivision a of section 5 of section 4 of chapter
  576 of the laws of 1974, constituting the  emergency  tenant  protection act of nineteen seventy-four, is amended to read as follows:
-  (5)  housing  accommodations  in  buildings  completed  or  buildings substantially  rehabilitated  as family units on or after January first, nineteen hundred seventy-four; PROVIDED THAT AN OWNER CLAIMING EXEMPTION FROM RENT STABILIZATION ON THE BASIS OF SUBSTANTIAL REHABILITATION SHALL SEEK APPROVAL FROM STATE DIVISION OF HOUSING AND COMMUNITY RENEWAL WITH- IN ONE YEAR OF THE COMPLETION OF THE SUBSTANTIAL REHABILITATION, OR  FOR ANY BUILDING PREVIOUSLY ALLEGED TO HAVE BEEN SUBSTANTIALLY REHABILITATED BEFORE  THE  EFFECTIVE  DATE  OF THE CHAPTER OF THE LAWS OF TWO THOUSAND TWENTY-THREE THAT AMENDED THIS PARAGRAPH,  WITHIN  SIX  MONTHS  OF  SUCH EFFECTIVE  DATE,  AND  ULTIMATELY  OBTAIN  SUCH APPROVAL, WHICH SHALL BE DENIED ON THE FOLLOWING GROUNDS:
+  (5)  housing  accommodations  in  buildings  completed  or  buildings substantially rehabilitated as family units on or after  January  first, nineteen hundred seventy-four; PROVIDED THAT AN OWNER CLAIMING EXEMPTION FROM RENT STABILIZATION ON THE BASIS OF SUBSTANTIAL REHABILITATION SHALL SEEK APPROVAL FROM STATE DIVISION OF HOUSING AND COMMUNITY RENEWAL WITH- IN  ONE YEAR OF THE COMPLETION OF THE SUBSTANTIAL REHABILITATION, OR FOR
- S. 2980--A  5
+ S. 2980--B  5

+ ANY BUILDING PREVIOUSLY ALLEGED TO HAVE BEEN SUBSTANTIALLY REHABILITATED BEFORE THE EFFECTIVE DATE OF THE CHAPTER OF THE  LAWS  OF  TWO  THOUSAND TWENTY-THREE  THAT  AMENDED  THIS  PARAGRAPH,  WITHIN SIX MONTHS OF SUCH EFFECTIVE  DATE,  AND  ULTIMATELY  OBTAIN  SUCH APPROVAL, WHICH SHALL BE DENIED ON THE FOLLOWING GROUNDS:
   (A) THE OWNER OR ITS PREDECESSORS IN INTEREST HAVE ENGAGED IN  HARASS- MENT  OF  TENANTS  IN  THE  FIVE  YEARS  PRECEDING THE COMPLETION OF THE SUBSTANTIAL REHABILITATION;